 Think about the last time you searched for something online.

 Odds are, you were looking for a solution to a problem or an answer to a question.

 Guess what?
-Your audience wants the same thing.
+Your audience wants the same thing when it comes to blog topics.
 And they find this content in multiple ways, including: